alpacahq/user-docs/content/trading-on-alpaca/orders.md

 - A sell limit order for the same 100 SPY, with limit price = 301
 - A sell stop-limit order, with stop price = 299 and limit price = 298.5

-The second and third orders won't be active until the first order is filled, and will be wait for the price change to execute once it becomes active.
+The second and third orders won't be active until the first order is completely filled.
+Additional bracket order details include:
-You may also want to understand details about how it works.

-- If one of the orders is canceled, all three gets canceled unless one is already closed.
+- If any one of the orders is canceled, any remaining open order in the group is canceled.
-- take_profit.limit_price must be higher than stop_loss.stop_price for a buy bracket order, and vice versa for a sell.
+- `take_profit.limit_price` must be higher than `stop_loss.stop_price` for a buy bracket order, and vice versa for a sell.
 - Both take_profit.limit_price and stop_loss.stop_price must be present.
-- Bracket orders do not accept `extended_hours` to be "true".
+- Extended hours are not supported. `extended_hours` must be "false" or omitted.
 - `time_in_force` must be "day" or "gtc".
-- Each order of such a group is sent with DNR (Do Not Reduce) instruction to the venue.
-Therefore, the order parameters will not be adjusted in case of dividend payout or similar corporate action events.
+- Each order in the group is always sent with a DNR/DNC (Do Not Reduce/Do Not Cancel) instruction.
+Therefore, the order price will not be adjusted and the order will not be canceled in the event ofa dividend or other corporate action.
-- In the case the take-profit order is partially filled, stop-loss order will be adjusted to the remained quantity.
+- If the take-profit order is partially filled, the stop-loss order will be adjusted to the remaining quantity.
-- Order replacement is not supported for bracket orders.
+- Order replacement is not supported.

-Each order of the group is reported as an independent order in `GET /v2/orders` endpoint.
+Each order of the group is reported as an independent order in GET /v2/orders endpoint.
-But if you specify additional parameter `nested=true`, the order response will nest the result to include child orders under the parent order with an array field `legs` in the order entity.
+But if you specify additional parameter nested=true, the order response will nest the result to include child orders under the parent order with an array field legs in the order entity.

 ## Time in Force